 For 2022, donors should be aware that the temporary increase in the deduction limitation for cash gifts to 60 percent of adjusted gross income remains in effect.
 Non-cash gifts to qualified charities and donor advised funds earn a deduction of up to 30 percent of adjusted gross income.
 Gifts in excess of these limits may be carried over for up to five tax years.

 Also, the standard deduction increased by $800 (to $25,900) for married couples, and by $400 (to $12,950 ) for single taxpayers.
 That means some taxpayers who have itemized charitable contributions in the past may find the total amount of their itemized deductions doesn’t exceed their standard deduction.

-While your donors should always consult with a qualified tax advisor, here’s a general look at things they should consider to maximize their charitable giving and their tax advantages—both for year-end, and looking forward to 2023.
+While your donors should always consult with a qualified tax advisor, here’s a general look at things they should consider as part of their tax planning in order to maximize their charitable giving and their tax advantages—both for year-end, and looking forward to 2023.

 Skip the Cash — Give Appreciated Assets Instead

 Gifting appreciated non-cash assets, such as real estate, stocks, cryptocurrency, or even private business interests generally allows donors to eliminate any capital gains tax they would have incurred if they sold the assets first and then donated the proceeds.
 By giving appreciated assets directly, donors will also realize a deduction for the fair market value of those assets.
 This is often a good tax planning strategy for those who itemize.

 A donor-advised fund offers a number of tax planning benefits.
 Donors are eligible for an immediate tax deduction the year they open or donate to the fund.
 A DAF also eliminates capital gains tax on appreciated assets donated to the fund.

 Use a "Part Gift, Part Sale" Strategy